LangChain

 Start with a narrow deterministic flow, then add agent behavior only where it is justified.
 Use LangSmith tracing and evals early instead of waiting until the system is already complex.
 If you adopt LangGraph, define where durable execution and interrupts actually matter; do not add statefulness just because the platform supports it.

 Treat the stack as layers.
 Open-source libraries solve build-time composition.
 LangSmith solves observability and quality control.
-Deployment solves runtime concerns.
+Deployment solves durable runtime concerns.
+Fleet is for everyday-language agents.
+Sandboxes are for isolated agent-generated code.
 Keeping those roles clear makes the whole system easier to maintain.

 Verdict